 When the plasma arrives, the sterile plasma bag is attached to the tube and the plasma drips out of the bag and into the tube.
-It takes about one to two hours to complete the procedure.
+It takes about 1 to 2 hours to complete the procedure.

 After the procedure

-Your doctor will record your response and reaction to the treatment.
-He or she may record how long you needed to stay in the hospital or if you needed help with breathing or other therapies following the convalescent plasma procedure.
+You'll be closely monitored after you receive the convalescent plasma.
+Your doctor will record your response to the treatment.
+He or she may also record how long you need to stay in the hospital and if you need other therapies.